carro-public/laravel-twilio/readme.md

 });
 ```

-2. Otherwise, use`TWILIO_TESTING_ENABLE` to determine if running in testing mode.
+2. Otherwise, use`TWILIO_TESTING_ENABLE` to determine if running in sandbox mode.
 Default `false`

 #### How to bypass sandbox $phone validator

-- Register Closure to return if testing is enabled `\CarroPublic\LaravelTwilio\LaravelTwilioSender::registerValidPhoneForSandbox`
+- Register Closure to return if sandbox is enabled `\CarroPublic\LaravelTwilio\LaravelTwilioSender::registerValidPhoneForSandbox`

 Example: